cjimti/mk/_posts/2018-05-19-kubernetes-ingress-basic-auth.md

 If you found this article useful, you may want to check out all the articles used to build on the [Production Hobby Cluster] tagged with [phc.txn2.net].

-Additional example of [Ingress] authentication can be found at the official [Ingress Nginx Auth Examples] repository.
+Additional examples of [Ingress] authentication can be found at the official [Ingress Nginx Auth Examples] repository.

 ---